..this page..

 Marathon Running

 Sabie's high altitude (between 1 000 and 1 200 metres above sea level), combined with it's healthy clean air, low traffic volumes, low crime rate and scenic surroundings, makes it an ideal training venue for marathon runners.
 Every year teams of top Comrades Marathon runners frequent the area as part of their training programme.
-For general information about marathon running in the Sabie area, contact the Sabie Shufflers Marathon Club (Grant Bosman) on (072) 892-6062.

 Annual Marathon Events:

-Long Tom Ultra Marathon
+York Timbers Long Tom Marathon

 Contact: